An Interview with Wendy James

 After three albums with Transvision Vamp (1988-91), including the number one Velveteen, frontperson Wendy James has recorded four solo albums, and two with another band, Racine.

-Here, she talks to David Schuster from France about her new album, Queen High Straight, as well as returning to the live stage and gender democracy – “This album is a musical manifestation of everything I’m into!”
+Here, she talks from France to David Schuster about her new album, Queen High Straight, as well as returning to the live stage and gender democracy – “This album is a musical manifestation of everything I’m into!”

 Your new album, Queen High Straight, covers a lot of ground musically, with a wide range of styles and genres.
 Did you record each track standalone, or those with a similar feel together?